 |Introduction to Big Data|

-Program dates: The Summer Short Programs will be offered for 4 weeks, in-person during the months of July and August.
-Program dates to be confirmed soon.
+Program dates: The Summer Short Programs will be offered for 4 weeks, in-person, from July 22 to August 16, 2024

 English Proficiency requirements:

 - English proficiency requirement for these short programs is TOEFL iBT 79, IELTS 6.0, Duolingo 105, CEFR B2, CET-4 500 / CET-6 470, or equivalent.
 For more information, please download the Proficiency Concordance Table.

 - Applicants must be currently enrolled in, or possess, a Bachelor’s degree in any discipline.

 NOTE: Intermediate to advanced level programming in Python is required for applicants interested in the “Introduction to Big Data”, “Fundamentals of Artificial Intelligence” and “Machine Learning” short programs.

 To register for an in-person short program, the fee is $3,150 CAD per student.

 - Tuition fees, registration fees and ancillary fees

 - Social and cultural activities to discover Montreal with McGill student monitors